sguillory6/aws-infrastructure-templates/README.md

 ### Deleting Route53 Stack

-When deleting the Route53 stack, you will need to remove any additional record sets that were created in the private hosted zone before AWS will allow the hosted zone to be removed.
+When deleting the Route53 stack, you will need to remove any additional RecordSets that were created in the Private Hosted Zone before AWS will allow the hosted zone to be removed.

 ## DNS